Access Microsoft Edge Legacy after installing the new version of Microsoft Edge

 Read Additional information for information about Registry Key settings.

 This side-by-side solution is less complex and requires less management than the detailed solution described in this article.
-However, this does mean that you'll be running the Beta Channel rather than the Stable Channel.
+However, this solution does mean that you'll be running the Beta Channel rather than the Stable Channel.

 Side-by-side experience with Microsoft Edge Stable Channel and Microsoft Edge Legacy